devfire/lightrag-csharp/README.md

 ## Description

-This project provides a Python script (`populate_graph.py`) to parse code analysis data, presumably generated from C# projects using Roslyn (or a similar tool producing a compatible JSON format), and import it into a Neo4j graph database.
+This project provides a Python script (`populate_graph.py`) to parse code analysis data,  generated from C# projects using https://github.com/devfire/RoslynCodeAnalyzer, and import it into a Neo4j graph database.

 It leverages the Neo4j Python driver and the APOC library for efficient batch processing and dynamic graph element creation.

-The goal is to represent the structure and relationships within a C# codebase as a graph, enabling complex queries and analysis.
+The goal is to represent the structure and relationships within a C# codebase as a graph, enabling complex queries and analysis, specifically by Neo4j MCP server.

+See https://neo4j.com/blog/developer/claude-converses-neo4j-via-mcp/ for more details.

 ## Features